DisStreamChat/App/README.md

 # DisTwitchChat App
-This is the Chat app for DisTwitchChat.
+This is the Chat client for DisTwitchChat.
 This app has many features that the [overlay](https://github.com/DisTwitchChat/Overlay) does not have.

 # Framework/Tech use
 * electron